Andrea Mitchell: Sudanese incident

-After the incident Mitchell said, "It is our job to ask.
+After the incident, Mitchell said, "It is our job to ask.
 They can always say 'no comment'... but to drag a reporter out just for asking is inexcusable behavior."

-Prior to the incident, Sudanese officials expressed reservations about allowing American newspaper or television reporters to join the Sudanese press pool.
+Before the incident, Sudanese officials had expressed reservations about allowing American newspaper or television reporters to join the Sudanese press pool.
 Sean McCormack, the State Department's assistant secretary for public affairs, said to his Sudanese counterpart, "I'll convey your desires about not permitting reporters to ask questions, but that's all I'll do.
 We have a free press."
 McCormack's Sudanese counterpart replied, "There is no freedom of the press here."

-Reference to rural Virginia as "redneck" country
+Offensive remarks

 During an appearance on MSNBC on June 5, 2008, Mitchell referred to the voters of the southwest Virginia region as rednecks.
 On June 9, she apologized on air, saying "I owe an apology to the good people of Bristol, Virginia, for something stupid that I said last week.
 I was trying to explain, based on reporting from Democratic strategists, why Barack Obama was campaigning in southwest Virginia, but without attribution or explanation, I used a term strategists often use to demean an entire community.
 No excuses, I'm really sorry."

-Romney's remarks at Wawa

 Having been led to believe that a clip showed that presidential candidate Mitt Romney was impressed by a touchscreen at a Wawa convenience store, Mitchell and contributor Chris Cillizza laughed when it was shown on Andrea Mitchell Reports, alluding to a widely held myth that George H. W. Bush was unfamiliar with a supermarket scanner in an incident during his 1992 campaign.
 She suggested this might be Romney's "supermarket scanner moment."
 She said, "I get the feeling that Mitt Romney has not been in too many Wawas along the roadside of Pennsylvania."
 The full clip puts his comments in the context of his claim that Wawa's "touchtone keypads" (touchscreens) show efficiency in the private sector compared to his statement that it took multiple filings of a 33-page government form for an optometrist to change his address.

 Mitchell briefly addressed complaints from the Republican National Committee and Romney's campaign the following day.
 Introducing the full clip, Mitchell stated, "The RNC and the campaign both reached out to us, saying that Romney had more to say on that visit about federal bureaucracy and innovation in the private sector.
 We didn't get a chance to play that, so here it is now."

-Warsaw Ghetto Uprising characterization

 In February 2019, Mitchell characterized the Warsaw Ghetto Uprising as being against "the Polish and Nazi regimes."
 She apologized on Twitter for her comment.
 The Polish Institute of National Remembrance sued Mitchell in Polish court for alleging that Poland played a role in the Holocaust.